redhat-openstack/website/source/uncategorized/keystone-integration-with-idm.html.md

 ### Creating the OpenStack administrator account

-User accounts in OpenStack will be drawn from the IDM user list.
+User accounts in OpenStack will be drawn from the IdM user list.
 The following steps will create an initial administration account to use in creating the initial Keystone Tenants, Roles, and Service Catalog.
 An existing administrator or human account could be used as well - add the account to the `osadmins` group to inherit the "OpenStack Administrator" role which grants write access to the subtree.

     [admin@ipa01 ~]$ ipa user-add
     First name: RDO